Vietnam.vn - Nền tảng quảng bá Việt Nam

 MD-CKII Vo Van Man - Head of Orthopedic Trauma Department - Nam Saigon International General Hospital:

-From your description, it seems that you are having problems related to your wrist joint and the small lump you felt could be related to a synovial cyst or joint cyst.
-Here is some information and advice about your condition:
+From your description, it seems that you are having problems related to your wrist joint and the small lump you felt could be related to a synovial cyst or a joint cyst.
+Here is some information and advice regarding your condition:

 Possible causes: